praekelt/mote/docs/layering.rst

 ########

 Mote makes it possible to base a pattern library on one or more existing pattern libraries.
-For example, mote.lib.base already implements most of the common browser patterns like buttons, images and select boxes.
+For example, ``mote-lib-base`` already implements most of the common browser patterns like buttons, images and select boxes.
 Re-implementing these every time would be wasteful so it makes sense to inherit from it.